1 What types of freelancers do YunoJuno cater to?

 Note that shortlists are not available to view after a brief is expired, so please make sure you regularly check in to make sure you don’t lose your shortlist.

 There are no Non Disclosure Agreements (NDA) in our terms with freelancers, so please carefully consider any sensitive information before posting the brief.
-If the brief has sensitive information, you may prefer to make the brief private.
+If the brief has sensitive information, you may prefer to make the brief unlisted.

 If you're a medium to large business, and you are booking a UK freelancer operating via a PSC (Personal Service Company) you will be asked if you have done an IR35 status for your brief yet.
 If you haven't, that is not a problem, you can mark it as currently unassessed.